 Use the function sgx_create_report to create a cryptographic report that describes the contents of the calling enclave.
 The report can be used by other enclaves to verify that the enclave is running on the same platform.
-When an enclave calls sgx_verify_report to verify a report, it will succeed only if the report was generated using the target_info for said enclave.
-This function is a wrapper for the Intel SGX EREPORT instruction.
+When an enclave calls sgx_verify_report to verify a report, it succeeds only if the report has been generated using the $target_info$ for said enclave.
+This function is a wrapper for the Intel(R) SGX EREPORT instruction.

-Before the source enclave calls sgx_create_report to generate a report, it needs to populate target_info with information about the target enclave that will verify the report.
-The target enclave may obtain this information calling sgx_create_report with a NULL pointer for target_info and pass it to the source enclave at the beginning of the inter-enclave attestation process.
+Before the source enclave calls sgx_create_report to generate a report, it needs to populate $target_info$ with information about the target enclave that will verify the report.
+The target enclave may obtain this information by calling sgx_create_report with a NULL pointer and pass it to the source enclave at the beginning of the inter-enclave attestation process.